 Yay for hacking your employee’s workflow and getting them what you need without an LMS!

-As a cautionary note, we in no way recommend you pursue these routes as a replacement for an LMS.
+As a cautionary note, we do not recommend you pursue these routes as a replacement for an LMS.
 It will remain true for a long time that an LMS is more helpful and better at hosting training content than any other method, including those listed here.

 So onward with ways you can host digital training content without an LMS.